ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 This one got almost everyone by surprise.
 Sofia tested her benchmark program only to break almost all interpreters, and not for the reasons we expected.

 This is the code that they tried to run, which isn't that big, having almost 400 lines of code.
 You can take a look at it [here](https://gist.github.com/aripiprazole/d46c315d6923c64ad5082b6d221e83e8).
 Each `let` statement has a `next` node, which could point to another `let`, that has another `next`, and so on.
 In my case, Serde would just not parse that file.
 It complained about "maximum recursion depth" or something, so I had to change some configs and add some dependencies, and then I got afraid my compiler would crash due to excessive recursion.
-I thought they had like thousands and thousands of lines of code.
+I thought they had thousands and thousands of lines of code.

 After changing some stuff (using lists of let expressions instead of a linked list of `let`), I fixed the issue but lost a bit of performance, now the program runs in 2.3ms.
 I would only understand why a few days later, but at this time, I had to quickly submit a fix.